PaulWtlr/projet_info_2022/README.md

-# Jeu de Voronoi (projet informatique ENSAE 1A: Paul Wattellier/Kacim Younsi)
+# Voronoi Game (informatic project ENSAE 1A: Paul Wattellier and Kacim Younsi)

-We implemented the Voronoi game and some startegies on python with my friend Kacim Younsi.
+We implemented the Voronoi game and some strategies on python with my friend Kacim Younsi.
 You can check the whole process of our work through the pdf.